Chart Color Schemes

 Auburn - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Auburn - South, as assessed in the latest Census, 72.8% of dwellings were houses while 27.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metro's figures of 33.5% houses and 66.5% other dwellings.
-Home ownership in Auburn - South was recorded at 30.7%, with mortgaged dwellings at 32.4% and rented ones at 36.8%.
-The median monthly mortgage repayment in the area stood at $2,167, aligning with Sydney metro's average, while median weekly rent was $435 compared to Sydney metro's $2,167 and $470 respectively.
-Nationally, Auburn - South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Auburn - South, houses accounted for 72.8% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up the remaining 27.1%.
+This is distinct from Sydney metro's dwelling structure, which had 33.5% houses and 66.5% other dwellings.
+Home ownership in Auburn - South stood at 30.7%, with mortgaged properties at 32.4% and rented dwellings at 36.8%.
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $435, compared to Sydney metro's $2,167 and $470 respectively.
+Nationally, Auburn - South's mortgage repayments were higher at $2,167 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing